 ANT A input can be viewed as both the main picture and the sub-picture simultaneously.
-ANT B and COMPONENT: Y-CBCR input 2 sources can only be viewed as a main picture.
+ANT B and COMPONENT: $Y-C_bC_r$ input 2 sources can only be viewed as a main picture.
 To select between main picture and PIP sub-picture tuning, press the PIP CH button on the remote.
-The highlighted channel display will move with every press of the PIP CH button.
-When the top channel display is highlighted, channel tuning is for the main picture.
-When the lower channel display is highlighted, channel tuning is for the PIP sub-picture.
-This method of picture tuning is the same for one antenna input (ANT A only) and two antenna inputs (ANT A and ANT B).
+The channel display in green color will move with every press of the PIP CH button.
+When the top channel display is in green color, channel tuning is for the main picture.
+When the lower channel display is in green color, channel tuning is for the main picture.
+When the lower channel display is in green color, channel tuning is the same for one antenna input (ANT A only) and two antenna inputs (ANT A and ANT B).